-Policy Guidelines (BEPG; see EC Treaty, Article 99(2)) as the principal and overarching policy instrument for the co-ordination of economic policies at Community level.
+Due to this asymmetric design, the EC Treaty foresees a structured interaction among policymakers, ranging from more or less constraining forms of policy co-ordination (e.g. via the Stability and Growth Pact - SGP)3 to a free play of competing policy designs.
+As EU Member States regard their economic policies as a "matter of common concern" (EC Treaty, Article 99(1)), they shall co-ordinate them.
+Economic policy-co-ordination (postulated in EC Treaty, Article 4 and Article 99) is necessary to avoid potential negative spillovers across countries and across policies (see ECB, 2001b, pp. 55-56).
+It is executed in a complicated multilevel process (see ECB, 2001b, p.
+65; Breuss, 2000, pp. 285 ff.).
+In order to give coherence to the overall economic policy framework, the EC Treaty establishes the annual Broad Economic Policy Guidelines (BEPG; see EC Treaty, Article 99(2)) as the principal and overarching policy instrument for the co-ordination of economic policies at Community level.
 These guidelines, which - with due respect for the independent and statutory mandate of the ECB - do not apply to monetary policy, render operational the fundamental principles of close coordination.
-BEPG is the pivot of the more specialized co-ordination and consultation process of multilateral surveillance (for fiscal policy - via the SGP with stability and convergence programs on the budgetary stances (debt/deficit data); employment policy - via the "Luxembourg Process" with employment guidelines and National Action Plans; micro/structural policies - via the "Cardiff Process" with multilateral review of economic reforms; macroeconomic dialogue among social partners, governments, ECB, Commission - via the "Cologne Process"; "open method of co-ordination" - via the "Lisbon Process" providing a more coherent setting of targets and periodic monitoring and evaluation of the results) and gives the principal policy messages.
-The role of monetary policy in the overall economic policy framework is somewhat unique.
+BEPG is the pivot of the more specialized co-ordination and consultation process of multilateral surveillance (for fiscal policy - via the SGP with stability and convergence programs on the budgetary stances (debt/deficit data); employment policy - via the "Luxembourg Process" with employment guidelines and National Action Plans; micro/structural policies - via the "Cardiff Process" with multilateral review of economic reforms; macroeconomic dialogue among social partners, governments, ECB, Commission via the "Cologne Process"; "open method of co-ordination" - via the "Lisbon Process" providing a more coherent setting of targets and periodic monitoring and evaluation of the results) and gives the principal policy messages.
+The role of monetary policy in the overall economic policy framework is unique.
 Although the single monetary policy represents a fundamental pillar of the system of economic governance in the euro area and the ECB is part of the overall economic policy framework there is no overall co-ordination of economic and monetary policy in EMU.
 There is only a structured exchange of information and views with other policy-makers (e.g. in the major co-ordination body, the Economic and Financial Committee ; see EC Treaty, Article 114(2)).
 However, the contacts between the independent ECB and the finance ministry are to be understood only as a non-binding open policy dialogue and should be "... in no way misunderstood as an ex ante co-ordination of monetary and fiscal policy stances.
 In the same vein, the regular and structured dialogue between the ECB and national governments clearly excludes any ex ante policy co-ordination or joint agreements aimed at achieving a predetermined policy-mix" (ECB, 2001b, p.
 64).
-This attitude of only an informal policy dialogue may of course lead to non-optimal outcomes with respect to an overall (monetary and fiscal policy) co-ordination (see Breuss-Weber, 2001.
-In contrast to the US system, the EMU is missing an arrangement of fiscal federalism.
-Even more, the individual responsibility of the Member States in the field of budgetary policy is explicitly underscored by the EC Treaty's "no bail-out" clause (Article 103), which value of current government liabilities.
-In this regime, monetary policy provides the nominal anchor, and the price level is determined in a conventional manner.
-Non-Ricardian regimes, by contrast, lack fiscal discipline.
-Beetsma-Debrun (2001) investigate the circumstances under which co-ordination may be disirable.
-It turns out that co-ordination is beneficial when the correlation of the shocks hitting the various economies is low.
-Generally, the scope for fiscal co-ordination is larger under asymmetric shocks, because the ECB remains passive as average inflation in the union is unaffected.

-stipulates that neither the Community nor any Member State shall be liable for the commitments of another Member State.
+This attitude of only an informal policy dialogue may of course lead to non-optimal outcomes with respect to an overall (monetary and fiscal policy) co-ordination (see Breuss-Weber, 2001)4.
+In contrast to the US system, the EMU is missing an arrangement of fiscal federalism5.
+Even more, the individual responsibility of the Member States in the field of budgetary policy is explicitly underscored by the EC Treaty's "no bail-out" clause (Article 103), which stipulates that neither the Community nor any Member State shall be liable for the commitments of another Member State.